GrosSacASac/JavaScript-Set-Up/js/JavaScript_Style_Guide.md

 These have no real purpose other than introduce subtle bugs.
 Use `Boolean`, `String` and array literal `[]` instead. `new Object()` is harmless but use the object literal shorthand `{}` for consistency.

+### void operator

+Don't use the void operator, use a dedicated minifier instead.

 --------------------